Palouse Adult League (PAL)

 One may sign-up as a team or as an individual.
 Team captains will work with other team captains, the Palouse Adult League Committee and Rink Manager to ensure a level of equality between teams.
 If a team appears to be over experienced and not comparable to other teams in the league they will be asked to resubmit an appropriate roster.
 The goal is to be able to play with those you wish, but also keep fairness, and appropriate competitiveness fun.
 Captains please mix up your roster and recruit players that will equal out as an average team in your division.

 Players signing up as in individual are encourage to try to find an appropriate team first.
-They may attend a rate skate on March 7th to be evaluated and to allow captains to recruit them.
+They may request a “skate rate” to be evaluated and to allow captains to recruit them.
 “Free agent players” may reach out to specific captains to find a team.
 If there are no teams with openings, than a misfit team of “free agents” will be created.
 If there is not enough space available to add an additional team in the league or on a team.
 The free agent players will be placed on a waiting list until a spot becomes available.
-Teams who do not pay as a team will be subject to having additional players add to their rosters at the discretion of the league director.
-Individual players…Please mail, email or drop off your registrations at the ice rink.
-I will have a box by the office marked “Adult Hockey”.
+Teams who do not pay as a team will be subject to having additional players added to their rosters at the discretion of the league committee.
+Individual players, please mail, email or drop off your registrations at the ice rink.
+There is a box by the office marked “Adult Hockey”.

 Below is a list of all team contacts.
 These contacts will be signing up as teams.
 Please contact the team directly.
 Please contact the league liaison with questions or concerns.
 After contacting your league liaison you may reach out to the league Staff by emailing: email@example.com